Microsoft CE&S BI Platform Redesign

 The Key Shift

-We redesigned the Hub around a file-based mental model, inspired by familiar tools like Microsoft Word and Google Drive.
+We redesigned the Hub dashboard around a file-based mental model, inspired by familiar tools like Microsoft Word and Google Drive.

 What We Changed

-• Reports surfaced immediately on the homepage
+• Reports surfaced immediately on the dashboard

 • Favorites, Recents, and Popular reports prioritized by context